Blogging & Food Photography:

 I want to start a blog.
 Can you help me?

-Yes and no. I am...by no means...an expert on blogging.
+Yes and no. I am…by no means…an expert on blogging.
 Just by experience alone though, I can tell you that there are two things that you need to know before you start one.
-Number one....which blog hosting program are you going to use (Blogger, Wordpress, Typepad, etc...) and Number two...what is your blogging niche?
-These two things will start you off on the right foot.
+Number one….which blog hosting program are you going to use (Blogger, WordPress, Typepad, etc…).
+I recommend Blogger if you are first starting out and then once you become familiar with the ins and outs of blogging (html, post production, etc..)
+I would make the switch to WordPress.
+The second thing you will need to figure out is what topic would you like to blog about (food, parenting, scrapbooking, reading, etc..)?
+Figuring out these two things will start you off on the right path.

 Do you do your own layouts for the blog?